 - The proxy will optimize content for the Fire.
 Resources will be cached on EC2 servers so DNS lookups and file downloads are minimized.
 In addition, large images may be resized to fit the device.

 - Amazon monitors usage patterns.
-For example, if it notices that a large proportion of SitePoint users visit the HTML5 Dev Center, it will pre-push that page to the device so it can be rendered instantly.
+For example, if it notices that a large proportion of SitePoint users visit the HTML & CSS category page, it will pre-push that page to the device so it can be rendered instantly.

 - The browser supports Flash — it would be madness not to!

 Amazon refer to Silk as a “revolutionary cloud-accelerated web browser”.